zkSocialRecoveryWallet/zkSocialRecoveryWallet/README.md

-# zkSocialRecoveryWallet <!-- omit in toc -->
+# zkWallet (Social Recovery) <!-- omit in toc -->

 ![zkWalletImage](images/zkWallet.png)

-zk-SocialRecoveryWallet is a smart contract wallet using zk-SNARKS to restore a user's access to their smart contract wallet, without revealing any information of the user's and guardians.
+zkWallet is a smart contract wallet using zk-SNARKS to restore a user's access to their smart contract wallet, without revealing any information of the user's and guardians.

 The project is currently on [Harmony Testnet](https://explorer.pops.one/) and the frontend is hosted on [Vercel](https://github.com/vercel/vercel).

-zkSocialRecoveryWallet Link:
+zkWallet Link:

 <https://zkSocialRecoveryWallet.simplicy.io/>